AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 Package Interfaces.C
 ~~~~~~~~~~~~~~~~~~~~

 The child package :ada:`Interfaces.C` supports interfacing with units written in the C programming language.
-Support is in the form of Ada constants and types.
-The constants correspond to C’s "limits.h" header file, and the Ada types correspond to types for C's int, short, long
-unsigned, unsigned_short, unsigned_long, unsigned_char, size_t, and so on.
+Support is in the form of Ada constants and types, and some subprograms.
+The constants correspond to C’s "limits.h" header file, and the Ada types correspond to types for C's int, short, long unsigned, unsigned_short, unsigned_long, unsigned_char, size_t, and so on.
 There is also support for converting Ada's type String to/from char_array, and similarly for type Wide_String, etc.

 It's a large package so we will elide parts.
 The idea is to give you a feel for what's there.
 If you want the details, see either the Ada reference manual or bring up the source code in GNAT Studio.